From 50th in the Nation to a National Success. Delaware Improves Early Childhood Outcomes

 “By 2012, we had gone from ranking 50th in the country to ranking 21st.
 We’re excited about this success but we’re not done improving,” says Gyan.

 NICHQ’s ECCS CoIIN Project Director Zhandra Levesque, MPH, says Delaware’s efforts are important to other states too, who can model what’s worked.
 “They’ve established a really strong foundation for developmental screenings.
 Now it’s time to refine the process and build even more momentum around it.
 And importantly, this momentum can have a national impact.
-By looking at the improvement they have made over the past decade, we can pull out lessons-learned and key tactics to spread and scale among other states.”
+By looking at the improvement they have made over the past decade, we can pull out lessons-learned and key tactics to spread and scale among other states working to improve early childhood systems.”

 Seek Funding for Online Screening Tools